 Factual Reporting: MOSTLY FACTUAL

 Established in 2002, Scope Ratings is a German credit rating agency that provides credit ratings and fund analyses for corporate and financial institutions.
-According to an AFP interview Scope Ratings aim to challenge the oligopoly of big US rating agencies such as Moody’s, Fitch, and S&P Global.
+According to an AFP interview, Scope Ratings aim to challenge the oligopoly of big US rating agencies such as Moody’s, Fitch, and S&P Global.
 Scope Ratings is headquartered in Berlin, Germany.
 Torsten Hinrichs is the CEO.
-The Scope Group is the parent company and Florian Schoeller is the founder, largest shareholder, and Chief Executive Officer of the group.
+The Scope Group is the parent company, and Florian Schoeller is the group’s founder, the largest shareholder, and Chief Executive Officer.